Fast entangling gates on fluxoniums via parametric modulation of plasmon interaction: Introduction

 Here we introduce a control strategy that employs parametric modulation of the plasmon interaction to implement fast entangling gates on fluxonium qubits, alternative to the commonly used microwave-based approaches with static plasmon-plasmon couplings~\cite{Nesterov2018,Ficheux2021,Xiong2022,Simakov2023,Ding2023,Rosenfeld2024,Xiong2025,Zhao2025,Singh2025}.
-Within the fluxonium qubit architecture supporting tunable plasmon interactions~\cite{Zhao2025}, fluxoniums are coupled via a tunable coupler, see Fig.~\ref{fig1}(a).
+Within the fluxonium qubit architecture supporting tunable plasmon interactions~\cite{Zhao2025,Zhao2025b}, fluxoniums are coupled via a tunable coupler, see Fig.~\ref{fig1}(a), as was also very recently demonstrated experimentally in Ref.~\cite{Zhan2026}.
 The two-qubit gate can be implemented by applying parametric driving to the coupler at the sum frequency of the selective plasmon modes of the two fluxoniums (e.g., $|1\rangle\rightarrow|2\rangle$ for each fluxonium).
 This drive activates a bSWAP-type interaction~\cite{Bertet2006,Niskanen2007,Roth2017,Poletto2012,Kapit2015,Zhao2017,Nesterov2021} (e.g., $|11\rangle\leftrightarrow|22\rangle$) between the selective plasmon modes, enabling the transition between computational states (e.g, $|11\rangle$) and the non-computational states (e.g, $|22\rangle$), see Fig.~\ref{fig1}(b).
 Similar to the microwave-based approaches~\cite{Nesterov2018,Simakov2023}, this transition enables the accumulation of a non-trivial conditional phase on the computational state (e.g, $|11\rangle$) and thus facilities the implementation of controlled-phase gates.
+We note that, similar to the schemes studied in Refs.~\cite{Moskalenko2021,Moskalenko2022,Didier2018}, employing parametric modulation on the fluxonium qubits could serve as an alternative approach for activating such bSWAP-type transitions.